Australian Share Market

 Finished - May 2010

-This chart represents just the last line in the table above.
+This chart represents just the last two lines in the table above.
 If we define the end of a bull market as the highest point just prior to a market fall of at least 10% (the start of another correction), then this bull market had clearly ended at the high "U" in April 2010.

 Note: